North Island saddleback | Tīeke

 Geographical variation: Sometimes considered conspecific with South Island saddleback P. carunculatus, which has name priority.

 North Island saddlebacks are conspicuous and easily observed in regenerating scrub, forests and coastal forests.
 They call frequently, particularly in response to disturbance, and are very active, noisy foragers.
 They are about the size of a European blackbird.
 Saddlebacks were widespread at European contact, but rapidly declined on the mainland following the introduction of predatory mammals, especially ship rats and stoats.
 By the early 1900s, North Island saddlebacks were confined to a single population on Hen Island (Taranga) off the northeast coast of the North Island.
-A series of successful translocations was initiated by the New Zealand Wildlife Service in the 1960s, and there are now 15 island populations and five at predator-fenced mainland sites.
+A series of successful translocations was initiated by the New Zealand Wildlife Service in the 1960s.
+There are now 18 island populations, including the natural population on Hen Island, a population established through natural dispersal on Coppermine Island, and 16 translocated island populations, plus another six at predator-fenced mainland sites.

-North Island saddlebacks have striking black plumage, a rufous chestnut saddle across their back, bright red wattles (that get larger with age) and a thin gold band on the leading edge of the saddle.
+North Island saddlebacks have striking black plumage, a rufous chestnut saddle across their back, bright reddish-orange wattles (that get larger with age) and a thin pale yellow band on the leading edge of the saddle.
 Sexes are alike, although males usually have larger wattles than females of the same age.
 Juveniles are similar but their plumage lacks the sheen of adults, with dusty brown tips on black body feathers, the gold band is absent, and they have small wattles.

 Voice: a loud chattering call cheet te-te-te-te is uttered throughout the day.
 Territorial male birds sing male rhythmical song which is characterised by 2-4 introductory chips followed by a series of highly stereotyped and repeated phrases.
-Over 200 different types of male rhythmical song have been recorded.
+Over 200 different types of male rhythmical song have been recorded, with song diversity and distribution correlating with translocation history.
 Male and female birds also give sexually dimorphic quiet calls which are very soft and flute like.

 Similar species: the closely related South Island saddleback now confined to small islands and one fenced sanctuary, all south of Cook Strait.